kentcdodds/old-kentcdodds.com/content/blog/aha-programming/index.md

 goes on several times until the abstraction is basically your whole application in `if` statements and loops 😂😭

-**I think the big takeaway** about "Moist Programming" is that you shouldn't be dogmatic about when you start writing abstractions but instead write the abstraction when it _feels_ right and don't be afraid to duplicate code until you get there.
+**I think the big takeaway** about "AHA Programming" is that you shouldn't be dogmatic about when you start writing abstractions but instead write the abstraction when it _feels_ right and don't be afraid to duplicate code until you get there.